-Cooroy is a rural township of around 2300 people on the North Coast railway line, 120 km north of central Brisbane, and 20 km inland from Noosa Heads.
+Cooroy is a rural township on the North Coast railway line, 120 km north of central Brisbane, and 20 km inland from Noosa Heads.
 The name is thought to derive from an Aboriginal word meaning 'possum'.

 Cooroy has a hospital, a state primary school, Noosa district State High School (1963), Noosa Christian College (2003), five churches, a showground, sports ground, a swimming pool, a bowling club and a golf course.
 Overlooked by forested rages and Mt Cooroy (427m), the town serves local market gardens and orchards, and is a popular hinterland arts and crafts retreat for visitors to nearby coastal holiday destinations.
 The timber industry revived when CSIRO opened a plantation and wood-processing research centre (2004), and Noosa Shire Council participated in the recovery of the Boral saw mill that had closed in 2000.
 The timber railway station (1891) and goods shed are listed on the Queensland heritage register.

 Following flooding in 2012, the Sunshine Coast Council undertook flood mitigation works to address water surge problems that caused flooding in the Lake Macdonald area.